willshepp28/IG_Clone/Readme.md

   * Setting relations for friends following other friends
   * Setting it up so user only sees people they are following
+  * Adding the abiltiy for users to add hashtag categories based off what content they tag
+  * Capturing hashtags, that users use in their post caption

+  ## Requirements

+  * User should be able to register
+  * User should be able to login
+  * User should be able to post content
+  * User should only be able to see the posts of users that they are following
+  * Users should be able to see their own profile page
+  * Users should be able to see the profile pictures of others users
+  * Users should can go see other profile pictures, but wont be able to actually see the posts of users they arent following.
+  * Users should be able to search for content associated with certain tags
+  * Users should be able to like pictures
+  * Users should only get be able to like one time per post
+  * Users should be able to comment on posts